AlexRogalskiy/bash-cd/README.md

 - `./build/        ` - this is the dry-built target directory used by the `./apply.sh build` phase
 - `./env/          ` - this is the directory that describes your environment and any additional custom modules
-- `./env/../       ` - custom modules for you applications and services can be added here
 - `./env/setup.sh  ` - this is the installation script which is also executed whenever modified automatically
 - `./env/var.sh    ` - environment definition variables
+- `./env/../       ` - custom modules for you applications and services can be added here
 - `./lib/          ` - reusable modules (PRs welcome!)
 - `./lib/tools.sh  ` - a small toolset of functions used across the codebase
 - `./lib/cd/       ` - the first module that installs bash-cd server as an upstart service
-- `./lib/cd/etc/init/bash-cd.conf` - upstart config for the service
 - `./lib/cd/include.sh              ` - every module must have include.sh with specifically named functions, see below
+- `./lib/cd/etc/init/bash-cd.conf   ` - upstart config for the service
-- `./lib/cd/server.sh            ` - the bash-cd http server that listens for webhook events
+- `./lib/cd/opt/bash-cd-server.sh   ` - the bash-cd http server that listens for webhook events
 - `./lib/../                        ` - see contents of the directory for other available modules
 - `./apply.sh                       ` - script that takes (build|install) argument - build does a dry build, install a real one
 - `./deploy.sh                      ` - use this from your development machine if you will be using branch-per-environment strategy
 - `./ssh.sh                         ` - helper script that takes <HOST-VAR> and opens an ssh session to the target machine

 ## What makes up a service